UglyToad/PdfPig/README.md

 File.WriteAllBytes(@"C:\pdfs\outputfilename.pdf", resultFileBytes);
 ```

+## Wiki
+Check out our [wiki](https://github.com/UglyToad/PdfPig/wiki) for more examples and detailed guides on the API.

+## Issues

+Please do file an issue if you encounter a bug.
+See our [issue policy](https://github.com/UglyToad/PdfPig/issues/1095) and [contributing guide](https://github.com/UglyToad/PdfPig/blob/master/CONTRIBUTING.md) for details.

 ## API Reference

 If you wish to generate doxygen documentation, run `doxygen doxygen-docs` and open `docs/doxygen/html/index.html`.

-See also the [wiki](https://github.com/UglyToad/PdfPig/wiki) for a detailed documentation on parts of the API

-## Issues

-Please do file an issue if you encounter a bug.

-However in order for us to assist you, you **must** provide the file which causes your issue.
-Please host this in a publically available place.

 ## Credit

+This project started as an effort to port [PDFBox](https://github.com/apache/pdfbox) to C#.
 This project wouldn't be possible without the work done by the [PDFBox](https://pdfbox.apache.org/) team and the Apache Foundation.